ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Style Guide Enforcement
 =======================
-The following sections describe the use of flake8 for `PEP8`_ style enforcement and the minimum standards expected.
-PyAnsys libraries are to be consistent with these guidelines.
+The following sections describe the use of `Flake8`_ for `PEP8`_ style enforcement and the minimum standards expected.
+PyAnsys libraries are expected to be consistent with these guidelines.

 .. _PEP8: https://www.python.org/dev/peps/pep-0008/